Should I stay in Higher level maths?

 - For some students, HL maths may benefit your other subjects e.g. if you are doing physics or applied maths

-Cons – possible reasons for dropping to Ordinary Level (OL)
+Cons – possible reasons for choosing Ordinary Level (OL)

 - HL maths can be quite time-consuming and might impact on the time you spend on other subjects